You are here:

 Samuel B. Cisco, a Black man, lived in Jamaica, in Queens County.
 At the time of this newspaper article, in 1896, Queens was not yet part of New York City, and Jamaica was a small town surrounded by a rural landscape.
 Mr. Cisco ran a successful scavenger business.
 He and his wife Elizabeth had six children.1 Although Mrs. Cisco is less visible in the article, she worked alongside her husband and continued their fight for years after his passing.

 Between 1895 and 1900, Black parents initiated twenty court actions against school officials while sustaining a years-long boycott of Jamaica’s “colored school.”
-The lengths Jamaica’s Black parents were willing to go to secure an equal education for their children cannot be understated.
-Many of the Cisco’s collaborators were laborers, coachmen, servants, and janitors, and, therefore, were especially vulnerable to negative consequences for their activism.2 Those for whom they worked, many of them white people, could have fired them for their participation.
+Jamaica’s Black parents made great efforts to secure an equal education for their children.
+Many of the Cisco’s collaborators were laborers, coachmen, servants, and janitors, and, therefore, were especially vulnerable to negative consequences for their activism.2 Their bosses, most of whom were white people, could have fired them for their participation.

-On this day in 1896, Judge Garrettson dismissed the charges against Mr. Cisco.
+On this day in 1896, the judge dismissed the charges against Mr. Cisco.
 Jamaica’s schools did not change their policy following the ruling, and the Ciscos continued to challenge it.
 Mrs. Elizabeth Cisco reported that she was arrested three times for violating the school attendance law when she refused, over the next three years, to send her children to segregated Black schools.4

 -